 - Demand Is Increasing, & Prices Are Dropping In Some Places – companies are working to make it more affordable, and higher demand means prices come down to both produce solar energy equipment, and purchase solar power naturally.

-- Electricity Price Stability – fossil fuel prices can fluctuate heavily in response to world fossil fuel events and the market.
-Renewable energy can be much more stable because of stable operating costs. (ucsusa.org)
+- Electricity Price Stability In Some Places – fossil fuel prices can fluctuate heavily in response to world fossil fuel events and the market in some places.
+Renewable energy can be much more stable in some places because of stable operating costs (ucsusa.org)

-- Portable, Versatile & Can Be Used For Unique Application – can be used to power street lights, homes, cars, and even small electronic devices, such as your phone.
-You can get portable solar power panels and chargers.
-More solar energy uses are coming out as time progresses – making solar very versatile.
+- Portable, Versatile & Can Be Used For Unique Application – can be used to power street lights, homes, cars, and even small electronic devices, such as a phone.
+Portable solar power panels and chargers are available.
+More solar energy uses are coming out as time progresses – making solar versatile.

 - Low Maintenance – compared to energy like nuclear for example.
 Residential solar panels for example require cleaning once, maybe twice per year.
 The typical manufacturer’s warranty lasts anywhere from 20 to 25 years.
 Even though they might have higher upfront costs, you can see how easily recouped they can be over their lifespan.

-- Good Life Span – the typical solar panel set up lifespan residentially is around 20-25 years.
+- Reasonable Life Span – the typical solar panel set up lifespan residentially is around 20-25 years.

 - Distribution & Modular Set Up – Solar is usually distributed across a wide geographical area, and modular with several individual panels or panel farms.
 This creates less chance of damage to equipment or disruption to electricity supply in the case of extreme weather or a natural event in one area, compared to a fossil fuel plant that has one power plant in one spot.
 Hurricane Sandy has this impact (power loss and damage) on fossil fuel plants in New York and New Jersey, but not as much on renewable energy projects (ucsusa.org)